MayorFaj/kgateway/SECURITY_RESPONSE.md

 Our remediation efforts include the following steps:

-1. **Develop a Fix**: The team will identify the root cause and develop a code patch to resolve the vulnerability.
+1. **Discuss and Plan the Fix**: The team will identify the root cause and discuss potential approaches to resolve the vulnerability.
+The proposed solution must be agreed upon by the security group before implementation begins.
+2. **Develop the Fix**: Once the approach is agreed upon, develop a code patch to resolve the vulnerability.
-2. **Code Review**: The proposed fix will be submitted as a pull request and undergo a thorough review by maintainers to ensure it is effective and does not introduce new issues.
+3. **Code Review**: The proposed fix will be submitted as a pull request and undergo a thorough review by maintainers to ensure it is effective and does not introduce new issues.
-3. **Testing**: The patch is tested to confirm that it successfully resolves the vulnerability.
+4. **Testing**: The patch is tested to confirm that it successfully resolves the vulnerability.
-4. **Merge and Release**: Once approved, the fix is merged into the main codebase and scheduled for inclusion in the next official release of the application.
+5. **Merge and Release**: Once approved, the fix is merged into the main codebase and scheduled for inclusion in the next official release of the application.
 The fix will be backported to all versions in the support window.

 ---